BNAV01/BNAV01/README.md

 - Linux Distributions
   - Handling of Ubuntu 18.04 LTS intermediate level (for servers).
   - Kali 2020.4 basic level.
-  - Handling of Ubuntu 24.04 LTS Desktop intermediate level (personal pourpose).
+  - Handling of Ubuntu 24.04 LTS Desktop intermediate level (personal purpose).
 - Basic English level

 ## Other Information

 - *I am a punctual person, who stands out for his humility and affability to relate to persons.
 I seek within my work to develop new ways to solve problems, administer services and manage servers.*